GU-CLASP/language-and-perception/meetings.md

 ### Next

-  * \+\+ Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
-On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Annette Rios, Chantal Amrhein, Noëmi Aepli, & Rico Sennrich.
+(2021).
+On Biasing Transformer Attention Towards Monotonicity. [paper](https://arxiv.org/pdf/2104.03945.pdf) (Recommended by Nikolai, would like to read: Nikolai)

   * \+ Spliethöver, M., & Wachsmuth, H. (2020).
 Argument from Old Man's View: Assessing Social Bias in Argumentation.  (https://www.aclweb.org/anthology/2020.argmining-1.9.pdf) (Recommended by Anna, would like to read: Anna)